The global and independent platform for the SAP community.

 avatar

-Many companies in the process industry are convinced by the concepts of Demand-driven Supply Chain Management.
-However, when it comes to implementation, they often face the challenge of applying the theory to the complexity of their supply chain.
+Many companies in the process industry are already convinced of the benefits of Demand-Driven Supply Chain Management.
+However, when it comes to implementation, they often face the challenge of applying theory to the practical complexity of their supply chain.
+Typically, there exist numerous limitations and challenges that need to be taken into account when attempting to increase plant availability and improving overall plant efficiency.

-If anything, most companies start with only small DDMRP pilots in the distribution.
-In the absence of system support, complex Excel tools are used.
-This in turn makes it difficult to impossible to transfer the benefits achieved to the organization as a whole.
-The scalability of this add-on is doubted accordingly.
+If anything, most companies hence only start with small DDMRP pilot projects in distribution.
+Since usually no support system is available, complex Excel tools are used.
+This in turn makes it difficult or even impossible to transfer the advantages achieved in these small pilots to the entire organization.
+The scalability of these homegrown add-ons is therefore questionable at best.

 Kroschl Christian

-Here, production constraints such as lot sizes, campaigns and an optimal sequence are taken into account.
-With the Demand-driven Lean Planning Suite, Camelot offers the process industry in particular a holistic and integrated solution package and thus supports the introduction of a demand-driven operating model.
+Production then follows the DDRWP’s repetitive cyclical production approach (available on SAP S/4 Hana and SAP SCM).
+In this way, production is leveled over time, demand fluctuations on the upstream stage (for required components) are reduced and the visibility and reliability of relevant signals in the supply chain is increased.
+Production requirements such as batch sizes, campaigns and optimal sequences are taken into account.
+With the Demand-Driven Lean Planning Suite, Camelot offers a holistic and integrated solution package—particularly for the process industry—and thus supports the introduction of a Demand-Driven operating model.
 The suite is also available as a cloud solution.

 Process industry Camelot